B0nBun/StackCalcJS/README.md

 ## Quickstart

-You will need typescript and some node modules to start
+You can install this package and run it with npx

 ```
-~ npm install
+~ npm i -g stack-calc
-~ tsc cli.ts
-~ node cli.js
+~ npx stack-calc
 ```

 ## Basics